sqlserverdiaries/sqlserverdiaries.github.io/_posts/2011-07-09-apply-the-principle-of-least-privilige-on-a-linked-server-connection.md

 Another option would be that the application connects directly to the target database, bypassing the current database layer shown above.
 In this case the user credentials would have to be stored within a parameter location, external to the application binaries and preferably in encrypted form (e.g. the app.config or the web.config).
 Again, in this case the responsibility falls on the developer or application supplier.

-In my opinion, a DBA should not sacrifice security over confort.
+In my opinion, a DBA should not sacrifice security over comfort.
 Although DBAs do not "own" the data, they have the responsibility of making sure that the business' data is secure.
 On the other hand, as DBAs we can make our life easier by building a set of scripts to manage or even delegate the assignment of permissions.
 That is however another story.